CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 When this message is received, two actions are performed:

-- a popup notification is displayed to inform the user that a match has been found
+- A popup notification is displayed to inform the user that a match has been found
   - done using the `showMatchFoundToast()` method call
-- the user is redirected to the match room page
+- The user is redirected to the match room page
   - done using the `navigate("/matchroom", ...)` method call

 # Development Process